 Working out a monthly household budget (one that includes any additional expenses that come with homeownership) can help tell you how much you should borrow.
 After all, you don’t want to stretch your budget to its limit in order to accommodate a loan.

-Use our Affordability Snapshot to get a full picture of your pre-tax income, your current debt payments (such as credit cards, student loans and car loans or leases), your savings and how a new or additional loan payment could fit into your financial picture.
+Use our Affordability Calculator to get a full picture of your pre-tax income, your current debt payments (such as credit cards, student loans and car loans or leases), your savings and how a new or additional loan payment could fit into your financial picture.

 Remember to include in your budget all the potential costs of a new home such as utilities and private mortgage insurance.
 View tips for first-time homebuyers